 It is believed that more than five million individuals experience an eating disorder (bulimia nervosa or anorexia nervosa) in the U.S. Many people think that eating disorders affect

 only young, upper-class Caucasian females.
 It is true that most bulimics are women (90%), but bulimia affects people from all walks of life, including males.
-It affects approximately nine women for every

-man.
 Nearly 2% to 3% of adult women meet the diagnostic criteria for bulimia nervosa compared with the one-half to one percent that is estimated to suffer from anorexia and 5% to 15% have some symptoms

 Differences Between Anorexia and Bulimia |

 The main criteria differences involve weight, as an anorexic must technically be classified as underweight.
-Typically an anorexic is defined by the refusal to maintain a normal weight by self-starvation.

-anxiety around food as s/he feels s/he has control of it, naive to the notion that it, in fact, controls him/her.
+Characteristically, those with bulimia nervosa feel more shame and out of control with their behaviors, as the anorexic meticulously controls their intake naive to the notion that it, in fact, controls him/her.
 For this reason, the bulimic is more likely to admit to having a problem, as they do not

-Similarly, both anorexics and bulimics have an overpowering sense of self that is determined by their weight and their perceptions of it.
+Both anorexics and bulimics have an overpowering sense of self that is determined by their weight and their perceptions of it.
 They both place all their achievements and successes

 Treatment for Bulimia |